 I am currently investigating:

-- Selling Products/Services: I would be really surprised if I created an ebook or an e-course that was worth a good read.
+- Selling Products/Services: I would be amazed if I created an ebook or an e-course worth a good read.
 That doesn’t mean I wouldn’t consider it.
 There are other things I am currently investigating.

 I am going to leave you with a few things I am working on to increase my blog traffic.